litaio/lita/README.md

 * `command?` - A boolean indicating whether or not the current message was directed at the robot.
 * `message_body` - The full body of the user's message, as a string.

+To add entries to Lita's built-in `help` command for your handler's commands, add a class method called `help` that returns a hash, where the keys are the format of the command, and the values are a description of what it does.

 ### Example

 Here is a basic handler which simply echoes back whatever the user says.